catnamedchris/.vim/README.md

 ## My humble vim setup

-The actual .vimrc is in the home directory and links to the vimrc file listed here.
-To install the plugins, run:
+While inside .vim, link the .vimrc file in your home directory to vimrc:

+    ln -s ~/.vimrc

+Then install the plugins:

     git submodule init
     git submodule update